iyyel/celestial-outbreak/README.md

 # _Celestial Outbreak_

 _Welcome to Celestial Outbreak!
-A game inspired by Pong, Breakout and a few others.
+A gameController inspired by Pong, Breakout and a few others.
 Currently in development._

 ### _v0.11a_
 _Version 0.11 alpha has been released.
-While still being an alpha release, the game is actually fairly playable in its current state._
+While still being an alpha release, the gameController is actually fairly playable in its current state._

 _This version include some new major features, listed below._